bricks-dev/binance-data-analysis-stack/README.md

 https://towardsdatascience.com/setting-up-and-using-jupyter-notebooks-on-aws-61a9648db6c5

 ## Usage
+Use `tmux` to manage your terminal windows

-For tectonic-server, i just set write intervalto 1000 rows / flush (flush is tectonicdb's term for batch write operation) `./tectonic-server -vv -a -i 1000`
+`tectonic-server` is built to `tectonicdb/target/debug`.
+For tectonic-server, i just set write interval to 1000 rows / flush (flush is tectonicdb's term for batch write operation) `./tectonic-server -vv -a -i 1000`